allanverasce/geneessencegui/README.md

 ### 6.2.
 After adding the initial parameters for the analysis, proceed by clicking "Next."
 **Results of the Receipt Selection Window in Prediction** In the next window, the user must select the method for receiving the results.
 The software offers two options:
-- By Email (Figure 18), where the user provides the email address to which the results will be sent.
+- By Email, where the user provides the email address to which the results will be sent.
-- In Local Folder (Figure 19), the user selects a directory to save the results.
+- In Local Folder, the user selects a directory to save the results.

 <p align="center">
 <img src="screenshots/predict_2.jpeg" alt="Logo" width="800" height="600" />